PedroAzC/PedroAzC/README.md

 # About me
-🎓 Eletronic Engineer from CEFET-RJ
+🎓 Eletronic Engineer from CEFET-RJ <br>
 🛠️ Experience in Data Engineering and Analytics

 ## 🛠️ Technical Skills